-06 May The Safety of Historical Buildings
+06 May Lessons Learned: Ensuring the Safety of Historical Buildings

 A neighbor texted Mark indicating that the historic structure across the street from his neighborhood was billowing smoke.
 After calling 9-1-1 and finding out that multiple calls had been placed, Mark and his family started hearing sirens.
-Apparently, the two-alarm fire was reported to have started in the basement of the second empire type structure known as Fair Meadows located in Creswell, Maryland.
+Apparently, the two-alarm fire was reported to have started in the basement of the Second Empire-style structure known as Fair Meadows located in Creswell, Maryland.

-regional director and sr. fire protection engineer
+regional director and sr. fire protection engineer, TERPconsulting